yangzhongke/YouZack.ErrorMail/README.md

 # YouZack.ErrorMail
-Mail Logging provider on .Net Core, which can be configured as 'send the same error only once'
+Mail Logging provider on .Net Core, which can be configured as 'send the same error only once', if SendSameErrorOnlyOnce=true, if there are more than one same messages ocurred, only one mail would be sent in the time of "IntervalSeconds" senconds.
 ```
 Install-Package YouZack.ErrorMail
 ```